 There is nothing you can do to ensure a perfect baby or perfect birth.
 But the little list below shows the exact steps I took before I had my first baby.
 And guess what?
 I had a successful (looooong) labor and delivery at home.
 And then I did it four more times in the next 14 years.
 Homebirth is addicting!

-If you’re ready to plan to have your first baby at home, these 5 things will definitely help:
+If you’re ready to plan to have your first baby (or let’s be real, any baby) at home, these 5 things will definitely help:

 An experienced midwife that you click with

 I can’t emphasize this point too emphatically.
 It’s not enough to have a partner who read a book about birth, or to have a midwife that has been to 5 other births.
 It’s not even enough to have a very experienced midwife that gives you the heebie-jeebies or just make you uncomfortable.

 You need to find a good midwife with lots of experience with whom you really get along.
 If you don’t look forward to your prenatal meetings, you need to rethink your choice.
 If you’ve heard bad things about her through the grapevine and can’t have an honest conversation with her to clear those up, for goodness sake, find someone else.